Local.

 Our town centres are also home to some of our City’s small businesses and community organisations, some of which have been massively impacted by recent infrastructure works.
 We all want to see thriving town centres to create vibrancy and opportunities for these businesses, and I’ll work to promote these areas and support initiatives for community activation of these spaces and other areas.

-If elected, I’ll work with the City and with community groups to bring our local offerings and amenities to life, push for continued improvement to our City’s parks and playgrounds, and support initiatives to activate spaces and bring more foot traffic to our town centres.
+I’m working with the City and with community groups to bring our local offerings and amenities to life, pushing for continued improvement to our City’s parks and playgrounds, and supporting initiatives to activate spaces and bring more foot traffic to our town centres.

 We need to prioritise safety when traversing our suburbs, including measures to allow safe crossings on arterial roads.
 Unfortunately the community has seen the consequences of inaction; for the safety of our families and older people, safer crossings must be prioritised and advocated for in Council, to the City, and to other levels of government.
 I have heard the community loud and clear - they want action on this, and as a father of a young child, I want to make sure they can get to school and back safely each and every day.